NOAA-NWRFC/nwsrfs-hydro-models/README.md

 **Languages:** R, Python, FORTRAN 77, and FORTRAN 90\
 **Compiler:** A FORTRAN compiler is required to install this package.
 This package has been tested with [gfortran](https://gcc.gnu.org/wiki/GFortran).
 See [this page](https://cran.r-project.org/bin/macosx/tools/) for a simple installation option on macOS\
-**Known OS Compatibility:** macOS and Red Hat OS
+**Known OS Compatibility:** macOS and Red Hat OS **Warning:** Testing of wrapper and package conducted exclusively on a six hour model time step

 ## Installation